In a digital world, credit scoring needs to evolve – here’s how.

 Battling Multiple Forces At Play

 But competition isn’t the only challenge for lenders.
-A growing trend towards frictionless user experience means legitimate borrowers want to access their money, and they want it fast.
+A growing trend towards frictionless user experience means legitimate borrowers want to create new accounts, access their money, and they want it in no time.
 A delay in the application or a complex digital verification process can turn them away in seconds.

 Digital ID profiling for Scaling KYC Processes